CES 2014 finished recently, and although I’m a few weeks late, I thought I’d write about the stuff I found interesting.

 Tweedle is great for people who like apps that follow the Holo design guidelines.
 Carbon is good for users looking for something a bit different, and this is the app I use at the moment.
 Plume is a great looking app, although I think you have to be a long time user to appreciate it at this point.
 What Twitter client do you use?

-Posted on Saturday 4th January 2014 - Leave a comment
+Posted on Saturday 4th January 2014 - 1 comment

 In recent years, smartphones have been getting bigger and bigger.
 In 2010, most flagship smartphones had screens between 3.7″ and 4″, and 4.3″ was considered huge.
 Today, most smartphones have screens reaching towards 5″, and many smartphones are exceeding that screen size.
 Now, 4.3″ is considered small.